(Q42.8) Congenital absence, atresia and stenosis of other parts of large intestine

 Died from this diagnosis.

-Risk Group for the Disease other pulmonary haemorrhages originating in the perinatal period - Men and Women aged 0
+Risk Group for the Disease congenital absence, atresia and stenosis of other parts of large intestine - Men and Women aged 0

 Icon